FAQ’s

 Is there anything else our child needs to wear for their riding lesson?

 Please come in jeans, leggings, or riding pants.
 Please come dressed appropriately for the weather.
-Please remember that although we have an insulated, indoor arena that it is not heated or air conditioned so dress accordingly for cold or warm temperatures.
+Please remember that all of our activities are held outdoors!

 What should my child not wear around the horses?